supremeimposter/My-Vault/GATE/Linear-Algebra/Determinants.md

 $C_{ij}$ does not depend on the element $a_{ij}$.

 > [!tip]
 > Co-factor includes the sign as well.
-If the sign is exculded, then it is called minor.
+If the sign is excluded, then it is called minor.

 The $\det(A)$ as the dot product of the first row is as follows,
 $$